 Wrote a fortnightly column about technology and intellectual issues.
 Mostly online but some pieces were published in the newspaper.

 Lead designer and producer of an immersive online educational game about internet privacy and security.
 Won SXSW Best Game (Six to Start).

 Co-creator of a pub quiz where you’re allowed to cheat and use as much technology — and as many friends — as you want, with Philip Trippenbach.

 Lead designer and producer of these six classic stories retold for the internet by top writers including Charles Cumming, Toby Litt, Kevin Brooks, Nicci French, Matt Mason, Nicholas Felton, Mohsin Hamid, and Naomi Alderman.
 Commissioned by Penguin Books.
 Won SXSW Best of Show, displayed at MOMA (Six to Start).

 Let’s Change the Game (2007)

-Competition for teams around to world to design an game that will raise money for Cancer Research UK.
+Founder of a competition for teams around to world to design a game to raise money for Cancer Research UK.

 After Our Time (2007)

 Creator of a weblog, wiki and forum about Radio 4’s In Our Time panel discussion programme.